 Request for Research Proposals

-Proposals are typically accepted from May 15 until July 1 each year.
+Proposals are typically accepted from Mid-May until July 1 each year.

 Proposals for scientific research are accepted for studies into the causes, mechanisms, and improved means of treatment for histiocytic disorders.
 Proposals are evaluated on the basis of science, feasibility, and relevance.
 All proposals are expected to address one or more of the histiocytic disorders; below are areas of particular interest; however, all relevant areas of interest are considered.